MichaelWest22/htmx/www/content/events.md

 ### Event - `htmx:historyCacheMiss` {#htmx:historyCacheMiss}

-This event is triggered when a cache miss occurs when restoring history
+This event is triggered when a cache miss occurs when restoring history.
+If `preventDefault()` is invoked on the event, the request will not be sent so you can handle it yourself.

 ##### Details

+* `detail.xhr` - the `XMLHttpRequest` that will retrieve the remote content for restoration
 * `detail.path` - the path and query of the page being restored

 ### Event - `htmx:historyCacheMissLoadError` {#htmx:historyCacheMissLoadError}